 So what do you need?
 Try this Reddit thread showcasing a compilation of 300 of the best resources all low-budget entrepreneurs could ask for.
 But remember—you get what you pay for, and you can’t stay low-budget forever.

-Lines to note: Free stuff is attractive and great for low budget or mvp testing, but you get what you pay for.
-If you start seeing a bottleneck in your work flow due to free software or resources, it may be prudent to shell out a few bucks.
+Lines to note: Free stuff is attractive and great for low-budget or MVP testing, but you get what you pay for.
+If you start seeing a bottleneck in your workflow due to free software or resources, it may be prudent to shell out a few bucks.

 4. Ben Cohen, Ben & Jerry’s Co-Founder AMA

 Who knows more about how to please people than the co-founder of one of the most popular ice cream brands in the entire world?
-Cohen gives an insightful AMA on his life as part of the Ben & Jerry’s business and also on his Stamp Stampede campaign (in which he advocates to stamp money out of politics).
+Cohen gives an insightful AMA on his life as part of the Ben & Jerry’s business and also on his Stamp Stampede campaign (in which he advocates stamping money out of politics).

 He shares wonderful insights on being a business owner, being a good person, and his inspiration for various ice cream flavors.
 You might learn a thing or two about how to make millions of people happy.

 Lines to note: (As a reply to a question about why he is eco-conscious) Just being a decent guy.
 Regular people don’t want to screw other people and as a business, Jerry and I didn’t want to screw other people.
-The way to not screw other people is to have your products Fair Traded and not to fuck up the environment.
+The way to not screw other people is to have your products Fair Traded and not damaging to the environment.